-Unless and until the deficiencies in PJM's market power mitigation in the energy market are corrected, the Commission should authorize participation in the PJM energy market at the competitive offer in the energy market, which is a cost-based offer in the PJM energy market with operating parameters that are at least as flexible as the defined unit specific parameter limits in the PJM energy market.
+Unless and until the deficiencies in PJM's market power mitigation in the energy market are corrected, the Commission should authorize participation in the PJM energy market at the competitive offer in the energy market.
+Such offers are cost-based offers with operating parameters that are at least as flexible as the defined unit specific parameter limits in the PJM energy market.